CableDorado2/Ikemen-Plus-Ultra/README.md

 In fact, if you're attentive or familiar with how this engine works, this issue already occurs to some extent when using and porting functions to Lua instead of using ssz itself.
 Because the latter is where the base functions are actually created and has direct communication with the libraries used by the engine, using a syntax similar to C++.

 ## How can I port my M.U.G.E.N screenpack to I.K.E.M.E.N.
 Plus Ultra?
-First, consider trying Ikemen GO, which has system.def and greater compatibility with M.U.G.E.N resources.
+First, consider trying I.K.E.M.E.N.
+GO, which has system.def and greater compatibility with M.U.G.E.N resources.

 However, if it didn't work for you, or you still want to use this alternative, You'll need to adapt all assets from system.def and/or derived assets so that the engine can first read them (for now, they must be 8-bit indexed sprites or images, or the equivalent of saving the sprite.sff file in Fighter Factory in M.U.G.E.N.
 1.0 format).
 Then, declare their location in Lua (preferably screenpack.lua) and then call them with a drawing function like animPosDraw so that the element finally appears in the function/screen/menu where you're programming.